- ACM SIGGRAPH 2012

 3D C++ demo3D C++ demo

 We are grateful to Peter Schröder for an illuminating discussion, to Emily Whiting for her narration of the accompanying video, and to Eftychios Sifakis for open sourcing his fast 3x3 SVD code.
+We thank Scott Schaefer for providing the wooden gingerbread man image from "Image Deformation Using Moving Least Squares".
 We also thank Bob Sumner, Daniele Panozzo, Sebastian Martin and Bernd Bickel for their feedback.
 This work was supported in part by an SNF award 200021_137879 and by a gift from Adobe Systems.